Data Driven Web Design: How to Build Better-Performing B2B Websites

 If you see this issue, ask:

-• Are your images the right size? > Make sure images are only as large as they need to be for the size of your page on the widest screens your users use (typically 2000 pixels), and that you use compressed file formats like JPEG 2000, JPEG XR, or WebP when possible.
-When it's not, JPEGs should be used.
-JPEGs are generally lower weight than PNGs, which means that they are less likely to slow down your page speed.
+• Are your images the right size? > Make sure images are only as large as they need to be for the size of your page on the widest screens your users use (typically 2000 pixels), and that you use compressed file formats like WebP when possible.

 • Are there large media files, such as videos and animations? > Convert video files to a more efficient format, such as WebM or MP4.

 It could also be: making efficient use of caching, lots of HTTP requests, not compressing files, not using CDN, or a poor quality host (for example, your site has to share resources with another site or customer service is bad).
-All of these issues require a certain amount of expertise to fix.

 To diagnose exact issues, you can run your web pages through Google’s PageSpeed Insights for free.
-If you use Google Analytics, you can also go to the “Behavior” report, select “Site Speed” and then “Speed Suggestions.”

 For more page speed best practices, check out this Moz article.